Skip to Content

 Researchers know that sound processing occurs in the auditory cortex, located in the brain’s temporal lobe.
 What isn’t as clear is the role different subregions of the auditory cortex play in information processing, said Kanold.
 In this study, Kanold, Wang, and Peter Jendrichovsky, a postdoctoral researcher, aimed to find out how these various brain regions change as we learn to associate sounds with particular tasks.

-“We examined all neural activity in the auditory cortex while simultaneously investigating whether important sounds are processed in different areas or in a different manner than are other sounds.
+“We examined all neural activity in the auditory cortex while simultaneously investigating whether important sounds are processed in different areas or in a different manner than other sounds.
 Additionally, we wanted to determine if learning new important sounds involves rewiring of the entire auditory cortex or if only specific areas were involved in learning,” said Kanold.

 To answer these questions, the researchers devised an experimental setup involving mice learning to perform a simple task: deciding to turn a wheel clockwise or counterclockwise, depending on different sound prompts.
 The mice were left in their cages and could perform the learning task when they wanted, which allowed the researchers to study their brain processes in a more naturalistic learning environment, said Wang.